Hike in Cortina: Lower Fanes Falls

 Bus n°1 15 minutes

-For more information about the buses or to purchase tickets, you can contact the ticket office of the bus station .
+For more information about the buses or to purchase tickets, you can contact the ticket office at the bus station.
 It may be closed during lunch hours.

 Taxi 15 minutes